What Is Micellar Water? Here’s the Scoop, Plus 6 Options We’re Loving

-Right now, a lot of us have extra time on our hands.
-And many are using it as an opportunity to get our skincare routines on track, which also includes hopping on the double cleansing train.
-If that sounds like you, we highly recommend leaning into the benefits of one product that often flies under the radar: micellar water.
-The clean, gentle and chemical-free beauty water is certainly nothing new, especially to the countless French girls and makeup artists who vouch for its benefits.
+There's always an opportunity to level up your skincare routine, which can include hopping on the double cleansing train.
+And there's one product that will help you do just that and it often flies under the radar: micellar water.
+The gentle beauty water is certainly nothing new (especially to the countless French girls and makeup artists who vouch for its benefits).
 But did you know it’s a triple-threat skincare staple that you should be using, too?

 First of all, what is micellar water?

-It’s a cleanser, toner and moisturizer all in one that looks like, well, water.
-But the cleansing liquid is actually made up of tiny balls called micelles that work to remove dirt and oil buildup.
-A mix of purified water, hydrating ingredients (like glycerin) and mild surfactants (which attract water and repel oil) make it a go-to for cleaning out pores without drying out the skin.
+It’s a cleanser, toner and moisturizer in one that looks like, well, water.
+But the cleansing liquid is actually made up of tiny balls called micelles that remove dirt and oil buildup.
+Made from a blend of purified water, hydrating ingredients like glycerin and mild surfactants that attract water and repel oil, it cleans your pores without drying out your skin.

 OK, but what’s the difference between toner and micellar water?

-While they may have similar goals of keeping skin hydrated, they have different purposes.
-According to Dr. Hadley King, an NYC board-certified dermatologist, micellar water is primarily a cleansing step, while toners and essences are just a base for hydration.
+While they both keep your skin hydrated and clean, they serve different purposes.
+According to Dr. Hadley King, a NYC board-certified dermatologist, micellar water is primarily a cleansing step, while toners and essences act as a base for hydration.

 “A typical foamy wash can strip the skin and leave behind harsh chemicals, further drying out dry and sensitive skin.
 And unlike many toners, micellar water does not contain alcohol and never stings,” explains Dr. King.

-Think of it this way: Toners and essences can contain astringents and/or alcohol for a deeper clean that might cause redness, discomfort and dryness for some folks (we’re not knocking them, but they’re tough on folks with sensitive skin).
-Micellar water, on the other hand, is gentler, alcohol-free option that’s more oily and meant to be rinsed after use.
+Think of it this way: Toners and essences can contain astringents and/or alcohol to get a deeper clean, but that could cause redness, discomfort and dryness for some folks.
+(To be clear, we’re not knocking toners altogether.
+They just might be tough on folks with sensitive skin).
+Micellar water, on the other hand, is a gentler, alcohol-free option that’s better for makeup removal and is meant to be rinsed after use.

-Go it.
-And how do I use it?
+Got it.
+So how do I use it?

+- Try it as a toner.
 Micellar water should be used before the rest of your skincare routine.
-It prepares your face for your regular cleanser (that’s the double cleansing part) and all following steps to get the most out of each.
+It prepares your face for your regular cleanser (that’s the double cleansing part) and all the subsequent steps so you get the most out of each product in your routine.

-Aside from incorporating it into your skincare routine, it can also replace your makeup remover.
-While many removers hold too many chemicals, micellar water can be a cleaner alternative to removing makeup.
-Although it can’t completely get rid of all your foundation and waterproof mascara, it can get you started before reaching for your fave cleanser.
+- Replace your makeup remover.
+While many makeup removers can have too many potentially irritating chemicals in them, micellar water offers a gentler alternative.
+Although it won't completely get rid of all your foundation and waterproof mascara on its own, it can help get you started.

-And here’s a makeup hack: If you made a mistake (like attempting to do the same amazing cat eye on the other side), just put a few drops of micellar water on a q-tip and swipe away the error without having to start from the beginning.
+- Clean up makeup mistakes.
+Say you attempted to do an amazing cat eye and your line just went completely off the rails.
+Just put a few drops of micellar water on a Q-tip and wipe away the excess without having to start from the beginning.

 Who should use micellar water?

-While many products are geared towards all skin types, this beauty water is more beneficial for dry and/or sensitive skin because of how lightweight, gentle and hydrating it is.
-It’ll leave the skin barrier intact while keeping skin refresh and clean.
+This beauty water is more beneficial for dry and/or sensitive skin types because of how gentle and hydrating it is.
+It’ll leave the skin barrier intact, while keeping skin refreshed and clean.

-However, people with oily or acne-prone skin might want to look for cleansers with active ingredients such as benzoyl peroxide or salicylic acid instead. “[Micellar water] does not provide as powerful or deep of a cleanse as compared to foaming cleansers, so it may not be as strong as you would like if you have oily skin,” says Zeichner.
+People with oily or acne-prone skin might want to look for cleansers with active ingredients such as benzoyl peroxide or salicylic acid instead. “[Micellar water] does not provide as powerful or as deep of a cleanse as a foaming cleanser, so it may not be as strong as you would like if you have oily skin,” says Zeichner.

-Now that you’re all caught up on micellar water and how to use it, here are five products to get you started on a brand new routine.
+Now that you’re all caught up on micellar water and how to use it, here are six our top picks to get you started on your new routine.